How I launched my Digital Shop in under 30 days | Multi-Passionate Creative | Joi Knows How

 My why became clear when I realized that there was content missing from the community I strive to nurture most, multi-passionate creatives.

 Where was the daily planner for creatives who have days that look different from one to the next?

 Where were the T-shirts that multi-passionates could wear to feel empowered and proud to be the way they are?

-Much like my Facebook community, when I go searching for something and can’t find it, I create it myself.
+When I go searching for something and can’t find it, I create it myself.
 The same applied to my digital shop.

 Once I got clear on my why, I was ready to move on to the next crucial step.